 - Weather forecasting – You need to know not just what the weather is doing in the next day but what it’s doing in the next week and how you can maximize its benefits.
 We can help provide a decision on when to start your row based on the weather outlook, personalized weather forecasting when you’re at sea and advice on the position of ocean currents.

 - Logistical assistance moving your boat around and ensuring it arrives at your start venue on time and undamaged.
 We can also manage the safe return of your boat after you complete your challenge.

 - 24/7 support network – We will only a phone call away, ready to answer your questions and provide viable solution-based support.
 Also potentially more importantly in an emergency situation we are ready to inform loved ones of the situation and work with Search and Rescue (SAR) teams to ensure your swift and safe return home.

-- Completion of required paperwork and harbor clearances including discussing your departure with local officials, Coastguard, Harbormasters, issuing NOTSHIP, obtaining port clearances etc.
+- Completion of required paperwork and harbour clearances including discussing your departure with local officials, Coastguard, Harbourmasters, issuing NOTSHIP, obtaining port clearances etc.

 - Online presence – From tracking beacons to on board communications and website we can help make your challenge fully accessible to the wider world maximising your reach and providing proven ROI for sponsors.